 JANE RESTWOLD (d.1585+)

 Jane Restwold was the daughter of Edward Restwold of The Vache, Buckinghamshire (d.
-July 24, 1547) and Agnes Cheyne (d.1552+), who were married in 1512.
-Agnes married her second husband, Thomas Waterton (d.1558) in 1549.
-Jane was one of six sisters and a coheir of her childless brother.
-Her first husband was Sir Francis Hastings of Fernwick, Buckinghamshire, to whom she was married on December 20, 1545 in Lincoln.
-Some accounts give his seat as Fenwick Manor, Campsall, Yorkshire and his date of death as September 1589, but the latter is clearly impossible since Jane was married to her second husband, Robert Lee of Hatfield, Yorkshire (c.1533-1598), by the time of her brother’s death in 1560.
-The History of Parliament entry for Lee gives the Fernwick location and states that Lee was a country gentleman who succeeded Hastings as keeper of the game in Hatfield Chase by 1570.
-Online genealogies give Jane two daughters by Hastings, Jane (who married Edmund Eltofles) and Bridget (who married Robert Swift), and one daughter, Barbara (d. before 1598), by Lee.
-By 1585, Jane had separated from Lee and complained to the queen “both of his hard usage of her whilst she lived with him and of her miserable estate since she left him, being destitute in all things.”
+July 24, 1547) and Agnes Cheyne (d.1552+).
+On December 20, 1545, in Lincoln, she married Sir Francis Hastings of Fernwick, Buckinghamshire, keeper of the game in Hatfield Chase.
+Their children were Jane (who married Edmund Eltofles) and Bridget (who married Robert Swift).
+In 1560, Jane was co-heiress with her sisters of her childless brother.
+By then she had married Robert Lee of Hatfield, Yorkshire (c.1533-1598), a country gentleman who succeeded Hastings as keeper of the game in Hatfield Chase by 1570.
+They had one daughter, Barbara (d. before 1598).
+By 1585, Jane had separated from Lee, complaining to the queen “both of his hard usage of her whilst she lived with him and of her miserable estate since she left him, being destitute in all things.”
 Lee offered her an allowance equal to half the rent from lands in her possession at the time of their marriage.

 see AGNES WALTER